San Juan Achiutla: Contemporary period

-San Juan Achiutla has no municipal archive so it is virtually impossible to do an history based on the documentary source.
+San Juan Achiutla has no municipal archive so it is virtually impossible to do a history based on the documentary source.
 If we compare with people, we could say that the municipality works verbally; it would seem that municipality is in illiteracy in the absence of documentary collections.

 1945, a peasant and his "jacal", a rural house mainly used at that time in San Juan Achiutla.